-Commercial companies, with headquarters or effective management in Portugal, and companies with permanent establishment in Portugal are subject to corporate income tax (CIT).
+Commercial companies, with headquarters or effective management in Portugal, and companies with permanent establishment in Portugal are subject to corporate income tax.

-In Portugal, an establishment is considered "permanent" when a foreign company carries out its activity in Portugal through a permanent representation as well as if a person acts on behalf of the company in Portugal and has broker powers and powers to enter into deals in the name of the company.
+In Portugal, an establishment is considered "permanent" when a foreign company carries out its activity in Portugal through a branch, office or other establishment as well as if a person acts on behalf of the company in Portugal and has broker powers and powers to enter into transactions in the name of the company.
+Since 2021, if the company provides services by using employees or other persons hired in Portugal for this purpose for at least 183 days in a 12-month period, such company will also be deemed to have a permanent establishment.

-The general CIT rate in the mainland is 21%, and if it is a resident entity, it is levied on the company's taxable income.
-If it is a permanent establishment of a foreign company it is it is taxable profit of the activity in Portugal if it is a In Azores, the general rate of CIT is 16.8% and in Madeira is 20%.
+The general CIT rate in the mainland is 21%, which is levied on the company's taxable income.
+If it is a permanent establishment of a foreign company, only the taxable profit attributable to the activity in Portugal will be taxed.
+In Madeira and Azores is 14.7%.

-In the case of a small or medium-sized enterprise, the rate to be applied to the first EUR.
-15,000 of the taxable income is 17% in the continent, 13% in Madeira and 13.6% in Azores.
+In the case of a small or medium-sized enterprise, the rate to be applied to the first €25,000 of the taxable income is 17% in the mainland and 11.9% in Madeira and Azores.